 For every secretly-awesome, self-doubting freelancer, there's a charlatan ripping someone off.
 We owe it to ourselves as an industry to kick imposter syndrome and just do what feels right.

-If you'd like to work through imposter syndrome and build your confidence as a freelancer, take a look at my 1-to-1 coaching programme for freelancers and small businesses.
-Get in touch and let's figure it out together.
+If you'd like to work through imposter syndrome and build your confidence as a freelancer or director of a team take a look at my 1-to-1 coaching programme for freelancers and small businesses.